YJP1989/React-Learning-Platform/README.md

 ## Challenges
 1. Connect frontend react app with backend firebase database
-2. Didn't tried useReducer & useRedux
+2. Have not tried Redux
 3. Update user profile to firebase
 4. Retrieve offtime and realtime chat messages from firebase database